 Accomplishments and Highlights 2011 - 2012

 (click here for previous academic years)

-* Dr. Michihiro Ama has been invited to Hannan University in Osaka, Japan as a Visiting Researching for June-July 2012.
+- Dr. Michihiro Ama has been invited to Hannan University in Osaka, Japan as a Visiting Researcher for June-July 2012.
 Congratulations!

-* Erick Romig (Spanish) successfully completed his comprehensive exam and is graduating with Departmental Honors in May 2012.
+- Erick Romig, a Spanish major, successfully completed his comprehensive exam and is graduating with Departmental Honors in May 2012.

-* Benjamin Woodland (German, International Studies, and Forty-Ninth State Fellow) is the Recipient of the U.S. Department of State 2012 Critical Language Scholarship in Turkish.
+- Benjamin Woodland, a German and International Studies major and Forty-Ninth State Fellow, is the Recipient of the U.S. Department of State 2012 Critical Language Scholarship in Turkish.

-* William Giedosh (International Studies, Russian Minor) is the Recipient of the U.S. Department of State 2012 Critical Language Scholarship in Russian.
+- William Giedosh, a Russian Minor) is the Recipient of the U.S. Department of State 2012 Critical Language Scholarship in Russian.
 William is the President of the Russian Club.

 - Patrick Nakada, a Japanese major, who is currently an exchange student at Hokkaido University of Education, was granted a JASSO (Japan Student Services Organization) scholarship, which will cover all of his living expenses during his exchange year (2012).
 Mr. Nakada is our second Japanese student (Our first recipient this year was Jeurgen Klotz), who receives this prestigious scholarship.
 Congratulations, Patrick!